Posted: 31 August 2020

 Because of the company structure and high amount of travel, these issues were affecting the entire team.
 "Our business is extremely dynamic, and things move very fast – we needed someone who could match our speed," she said.

-Putting the right corporate travel tools in place to increase online adoption
+Increasing adoption with the right corporate travel tools

 The team needed tools that worked across devices, whether they were at their desk, on the road or in different countries.